 10 Interesting Myths and Legends About the Moon

 The moon is a powerful force of nature.
 Just step outside in the middle of the night, when the sky is clear and the moon is full, and look it for a moment.
 You won’t be able to deny its intense, magical power.
-And people throughout time haven’t been able to deny that either.
+And people throughout time haven’t been able to deny it either.
 In fact, the moon is a central part of many myths and legends across different cultures precisely because of it.

 Take a look at these ten moon legends to get a better sense of how different people see its beauty and wonder.

 There is a very famous Chinese myth about a woman who is said to live on the moon.
 There are different variations of the myth, but the basic story is that she and her husband were once immortal beings who were made mortal because of their bad behavior.
 They then attempted to achieve immortality again through the use of a pill, but Chang'e got greedy and took too much of the pill and ended up floating up to the moon where she remained stuck forever.
-She is the subject of much Chinese poetry and is one of the central reasons for celebration each Autumn during the Chinese Moon Festival.
+She is the subject of much Chinese poetry and is one of the central reasons for celebration each autumn during the Chinese Moon Festival.

 2. Moon Rabbit (China/Korea/Japan)

 This is an interesting myth because it crosses across several different cultures.
 The moon rabbit or jade rabbit is said to be one of the companions that Chang'e eventually was allowed to have with her on the moon.
 However, it is also a symbol that shows up in myths about the moon in Korea and in Japan.